cassioalmeron/FlowingFiles/README.md

 # FlowingFiles

-A Windows desktop application for organizing and managing monthly accounting and fiscal documents for Brazilian businesses.
+An application for organizing and managing monthly accounting and fiscal documents for Brazilian businesses.
 It streamlines the process of collecting required files and exporting them in a structured folder hierarchy for accountants and tax filing.

+Available as a **Windows desktop app** (WPF) and a **web app** (React).

 ## Features